juanmv94/TravellersTalesPSXCollisionViewer/README.md

 Collision shown in this viewer doesn't include dynamic object like enemies, and also doesn't include "limit walls".
 With "limit walls" I mean, walls that has X,Z coordinates, but has infinite height.
 Do you imagine seeing a wall going to the infinite space in this editor?
 It won't be very beautiful.

 # Travellers Tales PSX GFX viewer
 To complement the collision viewer, a (still) more ambitious project has been made...
 With Travellers Tales GFX viewer you are able to see all level scenario models including the items.
-For now, Travellers Tales GFX viewer works with BL, TS2, TS2 prototype, and BLSC.
+Travellers Tales GFX viewer works with all Traveller's Tales GFX games excepting Rascal.

 Things you can see:
 * Level scenario meshes